2023 Solar Incentives Guide for Jefferson City, MO - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit applies to you, get in touch with your local Jefferson City solar installation company.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Jefferson City solar installers.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-Similar to federal incentives, these could include tax credits, rebates and more.
-Incentives may be offered by the state of Missouri, or by your county or municipality.
-Certain incentives may be available for only a limited time, while others are ongoing.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the local or state level.
+These incentives might be offered by your county or municipality, or by the Missouri government.
+Some incentives may be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Jefferson City